 Coffee Academics, 35-45 Johnston Road, Wan Chai, Hong Kong, www.the-coffeeacademics.com

 Where To Shop:

-This is a gorgeous, casual-chic, lifestyle store inspired by modern, French style and is one of our favourite spots to pop into.
+This gorgeous, casual-chic, lifestyle store is inspired by modern, French style and is one of our favourite spots to pop into.
 It’s the best place to find one-of-a kind pieces of affordable jewelry or gifts for friends, or just for a browse!

-Uber Tunique, 3 St Francis St, Wan Chai, Hong Kong, www.tunique.com
+Uber Tunique, 3 St Francis Street, Wan Chai, Hong Kong, www.tunique.com

 Known as the British cool kid on the newsstands, this retail store sells back issues of Monocle magazine, beautiful designer stationary and bags curated from brands such as Comme Des Garcons.